Skip to content

 Consider sleep tracking apps

-As an alternative to tracking using paper and pencil, type “sleep app” into your Internet browser's search box to find free or low-cost apps to help you fall asleep faster, assess how well you sleep, and rest better.
+As an alternative to tracking your sleep using paper and pencil, type “sleep app” into your Internet browser’s search box to find free or low-cost apps to help you document and analyze your sleep.
 As with the sleep-wake diary, many have note functions, so you can track things like caffeine use, meal times, and exercise, and assess their impact on your sleep.

 Some apps provide white noise, lullabies or other soothing music, or nature sounds to relax you at bedtime.
 Others offer tips for stretching and relaxing muscles, deep breathing, or guided imagery to ease you into sleep.